Robert Frank’s proposal for the Guggenheim grant that enabled him to do what became The Americans, found here:

 A great post to read about conceptual photography ideas.

 This must be the dream scenario for a photographer: you get to set all the parameters, and you set them very broadly, and then you find a patron willing to support you and trust that within those broad parameters, using your own imagination, including and excluding what fits your personal taste and vision, you will create something extraordinary.
 Sounds like a once in a lifetime thing.
 I hope to get that chance one day.

 We know the result, of course, and it was extraordinary.
+In fact, it was so extraordinary that even today game developers use his work as inspiration for their games.
+Our readers can play some of them in Majestic Slots casino by following this link.
 What we don’t know is how many similar proposals the Guggenheim and other institutions issuing artist’s grants have granted over the years that didn’t result in something extraordinary.
 This is sort of self-selecting: you hear about what’s well-known, because it is, per definition, well-known, while what turns out not to be well-known, what turns out not to be (regarded as) culturally significant, you don’t get to hear about.
 My guess is that there have been many similar proposals over the years (although this one is unusually well-written), and out of them, only a handful have been granted the money; of those, only a few ever turn out to be great.